8 Rationality

 8.4 Puzzles for Lockeans

 I’ve already mentioned two classes of puzzles, those to do with infinite sequences of coin tosses and those to do with weak dominance in games.
-But there are other puzzles that apply especially to the Lockean, the theorist who identifies belief with credence above some non-maximal, interest-invariant, threshold.
+But there are other puzzles that apply especially to the kind of Lockean who identifies belief with credence above some non-maximal, interest-invariant, threshold.

 8.4.1 Arbitrariness

 The first problem for the Lockeans, and in a way the deepest, is that it makes the boundary between belief and non-belief arbitrary.
-This is a point that was well made some years ago now by Robert Stalnaker (1984, 91).
+This is a point that was well made some years ago now by Robert Stalnaker (1984: 91).
 Unless these numbers are made salient by the environment, there is no special difference between believing p to degree 0.9876 and believing it to degree 0.9875.
-But if t is 0.98755, this will be the difference between believing p and not believing it, which is an important difference.
+But if the belief threshold is 0.98755, this will be the difference between believing p and not believing it, which is an important difference.

-But a better response is to think about what it means to say that the belief/non-belief boundary is a vague point on a scale.
-We know plenty of terms where the boundary is a vague point on a scale.
-Comparative adjectives are typically like that.
-Whether a day is hot depends on whether it is above some vague point on a temperature scale, for example.
-But here’s the thing about these vague terms - they don’t enter into lawlike generalisations.
-(At least in a non-trivial way.
-Hot days are 24 hours long, and that’s a law, but not one that hotness has a particular role in grounding.)
-The laws involve the scale; the most you can say using the vague term is some kind of generic.
+Even without settling what the right theory of vagueness is, we can see why this can’t be right by thinking about what it means to say that a boundary is a vague point on a scale.
+Most comparative adjectives are vague, and the vagueness consists in which vague point on a scale is the boundary for their application.
+For example, whether a day is hot depends on whether it is above some vague point on a temperature scale.
+Vague comparative adjectives like ‘hot’ don’t enter into non-trivial lawlike generalisations.
+There are laws involving the underlying scale, i.e., temperature, but no laws that are distinctively about the days that are hot.
+The most you can do is give some kind of generic claim.
 For instance, you can say that hot days are exhausting, or that electricity use is higher on hot days.
 But these are generics, and the interesting law-like claims will involve degrees of heat, not the hot/non-hot binary.

 That’s what’s bad about making the belief/non-belief distinction arbitrary.
 It means that generalisations about belief are going to be not particularly explanatory, and are going to have systematic (and highly rational) exceptions.
 We should expect more out of a theory of belief.